jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-03-hierarchical-clustering-in-SciPy.md

 {% include toc %}

 ## Hierarchical Clustering
 Today we looked at hierarchical clustering, and while I understood the concept, I struggled with trying to understand how the code worked - what goes where and what preprocessing steps are required?
-Now that I've figured it out (sort of), I want to share my thought process and hopefully help you understand it too.
+Now that I've figured it out (sort of), I want to share what I learned with you!

 ## The Concept
 In clustering, our aim is to group some points.
 Any number of points, in any number of dimensions, into any number of groups.
 For ease of explanation, we'll look at points in a 2-dimensional space.